how to become a real estate agent in texas

 You must be associated with an active Texas sponsoring broker in order to become a licensed real estate sales agent.
 Find the finest broker to work with since he or she will be your mentor and will assist you in beginning a career in Texas real estate.

-• Is it true that they are technologically advanced?
+• Is it true that they have superior technology?

-• What kind of training and assistance do they provide for its agents?
+• What type of training and support do they offer its agents?

-• What type of commission system do they have?
+• What kind of commission structure do they have?

-• Is there room for the brokerage to grow and prosper?
+• Is there room for the brokerage to expand and thrive?

 Let’s take a look at the cost of Texas real estate licensing now that you know how to acquire one.